Mario Di Fiorino: Life and career

+Michael Langone commented that in this debate was discussed the whole range of phenomena associated with mental manipulation.

 In 1984 he founded the study center, Psichiatria e Territorio, and its journal of the same name and in 2002 co-founded the journal Bridging Eastern and Western Psychiatry with the Portuguese psychiatrist Maria Luisa Figueira.
 Several of his studies have focused on mental manipulation in cults and the psychology of their leaders.
 His study of the Italian apocalyptic cult, Gruppo del Rosario, formed the basis of his 1996 book, Se il mondo non finisce: Quando la profezia non si avvera.
 The book was published in English three years later as If the world does not end.
 When the prophecy plays false! with a foreword by Jean-François Mayer.
 In 2008 Di Fiorino was awarded the Premio Firenze for services to psychiatry.